 - i want to visit yellowstone national park next june.

-B. Instructions: Circle the words that need a capital.
+B. Instructions: Write down the words that require a capital letter.

 - i went to the museum of modern art in new york city and saw starry night by van gogh.